 Modern artifacts, such as bottle glass and asphalt, were noted on the surface of this area, but no cultural material was observed in STPs.
 No historic or precontact artifacts were encountered.
 No historic or precontact features were observed and no archaeological sites were identified.
 The results of the investigation indicate that Area S-51 has been disturbed through modern development and highway construction.
 Area S-51 does not possess the potential for archaeological resources.
 No further work is recommended in Area S-51.
-If future minor LOD changes are proposed in and around S-51, no further work is recommended as there is little or no potential to impact significant archaeological resources.
+Area S-51 is now outside the LOD for the Preferred Alternative and would not be affected.